Literature of Madagascar: Malagasy literature

 Written, western-inspired literary arts developed in Madagascar shortly after colonization, with its initial emergence in the 1906-1938 period, which can be divided into four phases.
 The first phase is known as miana-mamindra (learning to walk) in Malagasy and extended from 1906-1914.
 During this time, a first wave of artists began writing poetry, novels and journals in the European style.
 In line with the French separation of church and state, these artists self-identified as mpino (believers) who were inspired by religious themes, and the tsy mpino (non-believers) who were more deeply inspired by their imagination.
 Many of these artists were members of Vy Vato Sakelika, a cultural organization with secret nationalist objectives.
 The French administration's discovery of the group's intent and consequent exile of many of its members created a veritable gap in the development of literature on the island from 1915 to 1922.
 The second phase, from 1922 to 1929, saw artists explore the Malagasy themes of embona sy hanina (nostalgia).
 This was followed by a third phase focused on ny lasa (a return to origins).
 The fourth phase, mitady ny very (the search for what's been lost) began in 1932.
 These themes illustrate the larger theme of lost identity, alienation and nostalgia for the past that emerged from the experience of colonization.
 These were followed in 1934-1938 by the theme of hita ny very (the lost is found).

 The artists writing throughout the 1906-1938 period are known in Madagascar by two terms: the mpanoratra zokiny (elders), principally born under the former Merina monarchy, and the mpanoratra zandriny (juniors) who were born under the French administration and were typically driven to recapture and celebrate the past before colonization.

 The first modern African poet, a Merina named Jean-Joseph Rabearivelo (1901 or 1903–1937), gained celebrity for blending surrealist, romantic and modernist poetic forms with elements of traditional Malagasy oratory, as well as his suicide by cyanide in 1937.
 Rabearivelo was also among the first to publish historical novels and wrote Madagascar's only Western-style opera.
 This blending of Western and traditional influence in the literary arts was carried on by such artists as Elie Rajaonarison, an exemplar of the new wave of Malagasy poetry.
 Other notable poets include Jacques Rabemananjara, Pierre Randrianarisoa, Georges Andriamanantena (Rado), Jean Verdi Salomon Razakandraina (Dox) and others.
 Leading authors include Jean-Luc Raharimanana, Michèle Rakotoson, Clarisse Ratsifandrihamanana, David Jaomanoro, Solofo Randrianja, Emilson Daniel Andriamalala and Celestin Andriamanantena.
 A number of comic books have also been created by Malagasy authors such as Anselme Razafindrainibe (1956–2011).

-Nearly all Malagasy literary artists have placed great emphasis on promoting and celebrating both the beauty and versatility of the Malagasy language and the richness of Malagasy oral traditions.
+Many Malagasy literary artists have placed great emphasis on promoting and celebrating both the beauty and versatility of the Malagasy language and the richness of Malagasy oral traditions.